European Union value added tax: Zero-rate derogation

 Some goods and services are "zero-rated", though the term is not used in the Directive.
 The Directive refers to "exemptions" with or without refund of VAT charged at the preceding stage (see 2006/112/EC Article 110).
-In the U.K., examples include some food, books, and medications, along with certain kinds of transport.
+In the U.K., examples included some food, books, and medications, along with certain kinds of transport.
 The Directive does provide for very limited mandatory "zero-rates", generally related to supplies if an international nature such as exports and international transportation where the exemptions has a right of deduction (2006/112/EC Article 169).
 However, generally it was intended that the minimum VAT rate throughout Europe would be 5%.
 However, zero-rating remains in some member states e.g. Ireland, as a legacy of pre-EU legislation (permitted by Article 110).
 These member states have been granted a derogation to continue existing zero-rating but are not permitted to add new goods or services.
 An EU member state may uplift their domestic zero rate to a higher rate, for example to 5% or 20%; however, EU VAT rules do not allow a reversal back to the zero rate once it has been given up.
 Member states may institute a reduced rate on a previously zero-rated item even where EU law does not provide for a reduced rate.
 On the other hand, if a member state makes an increase from a zero-rate to the prevalent standard rate, they may not decrease to a reduced rate unless specifically provided for in EU VAT Law (the Annex III of 2006/112/EC list sets out where a reduced rate is permissible).